Certificate of Service

 The last section of the Certificate of Service should have the name, telephone number and signature of the person who served the notice or document to the tenant.

 In this example, the landlord was also the person who served the document.
-If someone served the notice on behalf of the landlord, they would be required to sign the Certificate of Service as the representative.
+If someone served the notice on behalf of the landlord, they would be required to sign the Certificate of Service.

 Use resources found on the Landlord and Tenant Board, and Landlord’s Self-Help Centre websites to help guide you through the proper process.